Bounded KRnet and its applications to density estimation and approximation: Application to density estimation

-The training loss and the relative KL divergence are presented in Fig. \ref{fig:circ_loss_kl}.
-We also compare the samples from the true distribution and samples from PDF model in Fig. \ref{fig:circ_sample}.
+The training loss and the relative KL divergence are presented in \cref{fig:circ_loss_kl}.
+We also compare the samples from the true distribution and samples from the PDF model in \cref{fig:circ_sample}.
 The samples generated by B-KRnet agree very well with the true samples.
 In particular, the sharp boundary of $p(x,y)$ is well captured.

+Moreover, we explore the effect of the number of subintervals used in the CDF layers. \Cref{fig:circ_vary_nodes} shows the relative KL divergence on the validation set for different numbers of subintervals.
+Increasing the number of subintervals improves performance, but only marginally, especially when the number of subintervals exceeds 6 in this case.